Imperial House of Japan: Origins and name

-The imperial house recognizes 126 monarchs, beginning with Emperor Jimmu (traditionally dated to 11 February 660 BCE), and continuing up to the current emperor, Naruhito.
+The imperial house recognizes 126 monarchs, beginning with Emperor Jimmu (traditionally dated to 11 February 660 BC), and continuing up to the current emperor, Naruhito.
 However, scholars have agreed that there is no evidence of Jimmu's existence, that the traditional narrative of the imperial family's founding is mythical, and that Jimmu is a mythical figure.
 Historical evidence for the first 25 emperors is scant, and they are considered mythical, but there is sufficient evidence of an unbroken agnatic line since the early 6th century.
 Historically, verifiable emperors of Japan start from 539 CE with Emperor Kinmei, the 29th tennō.

 The earliest historic written mentions of Japan were in Chinese records, where it was referred to as Wa (倭 later 和), which later evolved into the Japanese name of Wakoku.
 Suishō (ca. 107 CE) was a king of Wa, the earliest Japanese monarch mentioned in Volume 85 of the Book of the Later Han from 445 CE.
 Further records mention the five kings of Wa, of which the last one Bu of Wa is generally considered to be Emperor Yūryaku (417/18 – 479 CE).
 The existence of his reign has been established through modern archaeological research.

 While the main line of the dynasty does not have a name and is referred to as imperial house (皇室, Kōshitsu), there are agnatic cadet branches which split during the course of centuries who received their own family names in order to distinguish them from the main line.
 They were considered a part of the imperial family (皇族 Kōzoku), with members carrying the title "Imperial Highness", until the laws changed in 1947.
 The most important branches were the Shinnōke of which the most senior branch Fushimi-no-miya is first in the order of succession.
 Out of the Fushimi branch the Ōke branches split, which are the Kuni, Kaya, Asaka, Higashikuni and Takeda families as of 2024.
 Furthermore there are branches created from sons of the emperor who were excluded from the line of succession and demoted into the ranks of the court (kuge) or sword (buke) nobility.
 Such families are the Minamoto (源 also known as Genji), Taira (平 also known as Heishi), as well as through in-laws the Tachibana for example.
 Out of these families further branches split through male descent who were also considered noble Japanese clans.
 The line of legitimate direct male descendants of emperors is therefore numerous.

 Other terms used for the dynasty are also Imperial House (皇家, Kōka).
 Formerly the term Palace Household (宮室, Kyūshitsu) was also used under the old Imperial Constitution and the Imperial Household Law, as well as Imperial Household (帝室, Teishitsu).